 - Early Adopters

 In 2020 the BaBar Experiment infrastructure at SLAC will be decommissioned.
 As a result, the 2 PBs of BaBar data can no longer be stored at the host laboratory and alternative solutions need to be found.
-Currently a copy of the data is being held by CERN IT.
 We want to ensure that a complete copy of Babar data will be retained in such a way that will allow researchers to re-use and re-analyse their data.